MetPX/sarracenia/docs/source/How2Guides/source.rst

-   *subtopic* directive is meant to provide coarse classification,  and use of *accept/reject* is meant for more detailed work.   *accept/reject* clauses do not rely on AMQP headers, using path names stored in the body of the message, and so are not affected by this limit.
+   *subtopic* directive is meant to provide coarse classification,  and use of *accept/reject* is meant for more detailed work.   *accept/reject* clauses do not rely on AMQP headers, using path names stored in the body of the notification message, and so are not affected by this limit.

 SFTP Injection